bartbalaz/janus-container/README.md

 obtanied Letsencrypt certificates.
 Please note that this project is using Ubuntu 18.04-LTS Linux distribution.
 Although it has been tried only on that specific version, a priori, there are no reasons for it not to work on any other recent version of the Ubuntu distribution.

-**Please note that if you already have a Docker host (required for building the target image) and are only instested in building the running the image, please skip directly to the build procedure section below.**
+**Please note that if you already have a Docker host (required for building the target image) and are only instested in building and running the image, please skip directly to the build procedure section below.**

 ### Build/docker experimental host installation